-Radio buttons also have an additional property (in Sibelius 2.1 and later) that allows one to specify groups of radio buttons in plug-in dialogs.
+Radio buttons also have an additional property that allows one to specify groups of radio buttons in plug-in dialogs.
 When the user clicks on a radio button in a group, only the other radio buttons belonging to that groups are deselected; any others in the dialog are left as they are.
 This is extremely useful for more complicated dialogs.
-For instance, the Add Chord Symbols plug-in uses this feature.

 To specify a radio group, pick one control from each group that represents the first button of the group, and for these controls ensure that the checkbox Start a new radio group is selected in the control's Properties dialog.
-Then set the creation order of the controls by clicking Set Creation Order in the menu obtained by right-clicking over the plug-in dialog.
-Enabling this will show a number over each control, corresponding to the order in which they are created when the dialog is opened.
-This can be changed by clicking over each control in the order you want them to be created.
+Then set the creation order of the controls (see Set Creation Order above).
 A radio button group is defined as being all the radio buttons created between two buttons that have the Start a new radio group flag set (or between one of these buttons and the end of the dialog).
-So to make the radio groups work properly, ensure that each group is created in order, with the button at the start of the group created first, and then all the rest of the radios in that group.
+So to make the radio groups work properly, ensure that each group is created sequentially in order, with the button at the start of the group created first, and then all the rest of the radios in that group.
 To finish, click the Set Creation Order menu item again to deactivate this mode.